 Conclusions:

 We found that automated cone density repeatability metrics are similar for subjects with RP compared to normal subjects.
 However, our confidence in the validity of these cone counts depends on image quality, which is highly variable when imaging the diseased retina via flood-illuminated adaptive optics.
-While human graders can easily determine image quality via subjective assessment, there is not currently a reliable automated computer algorithm for judging image quality.
+While human graders can easily determine image quality via subjective assessment, there is not currently a reliable automated computer algorithm for judging image quality of AO images.
 We investigated two new metrics as a way to grade image quality: intersession cone location similarity and standard deviation of nearest neighbor distance.
 By selecting subsets of

 References: